kiroInn/sharlider/js/object/index.md

 ## What is the 'new' keyword?

-1.It creates a new object,type is simply object.
+1.It creates a new object
-2.
+type is simply object.
+2.property init
 3.return this

 # Array类型